Opinion | Abraham Lincoln didn’t deserve Portland’s wrath

-Let’s suppose they really were who they purported to be and that their reason for dragging down a statue of Abraham Lincoln was, in fact, his role in the 1862 mass execution of Dakota Sioux tribesmen in Minnesota.
+Let’s suppose that they really were who they purported to be and that their reason for dragging down a statue of Abraham Lincoln was, in fact, his role in the 1862 mass execution of Dakota Sioux tribesmen in Minnesota.
 Fair enough.
 Let’s have a look at this painful chapter of U.S. history.

 In August 1862, starving Dakota families, whose annuity payments under a laxly enforced treaty had been delayed by the confusion of the Civil War, appealed to the owner of a reservation trading post for food on credit.
 The trader, Andrew Myrick, was reported to have answered, “Let them eat grass or their own dung.”
 The next day, an outraged young tribesman murdered a family of settlers.